Why is co-operation with International organisations so important?

 The World Bank is mainly a user of statistics.
 It provides technical assistance for statistics and plays an important role on the development of the Millenium Development Goals (MDGs); indicators generally via the European Commission DG for Development and Cooperation - EuropeAid.
 Along with other organisations, it has recently developed the Virtual Statistical System (VSS), an online resource for national statistical offices, other data producing agencies, data users, or anyone who wants to know more about official statistics and how statistical systems and their organisations operate.

 Eurostat co-operates with many international organisations for example with International Statistical Institute (ISI) with affiliates, mainly on methodological subjects.
 ISI Sessions are held every second year.
-ISI2013 will be held in Hong Kong.
+ISI2015 will be held in Rio de Janeiro, Brazil.